 Without question, New York City is a name brand.

-I have some fond memories of going to New York City, but I haven’t been there in years.
-I have friends there now who are telling me that it’s going downhill.
+You may have some fond memories of going to New York City, but if you haven’t been there in years, you may have friends there now who are telling you that it’s going downhill.
 The subway doesn’t work.
-It feels like a third world country.
+It feels like a third-world country.
 There’s increasing crime.

 Many businesses succeeded for years by buying into name brands.
 But when all a brand has left is its name, you will see decreasing quality and profits, just as is the case with New York.